 Services Provided by the Fort Drum Relocation Readiness Program

 Lending Closet - Personnel may borrow basic household items when arriving to and departing from Fort Drum.
 Items are available for a lending period of 30 days.
 Extensions are granted on a case-by-case basis by calling or visiting ACS prior to the due date.
-The following items are available from the Loan Closet: folding tables and chairs, sleeping mats, pots and pans, dishes, glasses, silverware, chef and utility knives, can openers, cooking utensils, mixing bowls, colanders, casserole dishes, port-a-cribs, high chairs, booster seats, and car seats.
-Call 315-772-6557 or DSN 312-772-6557 for additional information.
+The following items are available from the Loan Closet: folding tables and chairs, sleeping mats, pots and pans, dishes, glasses, silverware, chef and utility knives, can openers, cooking utensils, mixing bowls, colanders, casserole dishes, port-a-cribs and high chairs Call 315-772-6557 or DSN 312-772-6557 for additional information.

 Welcome Packets - Provided to every in-processing Soldier upon signing in to Fort Drum at the Reception Activity Welcome Center.
 The packet contains information pertinent to new arrivals.